lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_2.md

 `@script`
-The package MuMIn has model selection functions.
-First, we need to include all variables we think may bias the model estimate and to set na dot action to na dot fail, as required by MuMIn.
+The MuMIn package has model selection functions like dredge.
+Dredge needs a model with all variables we think may bias the estimate, and needs the argument na dot action set to na dot fail.

-Then we give the model to the dredge function, which runs models with all possible variable combinations.
-Dredge requires the model and the ranking method to determine the best model.
-We'll use AIC.
-We'll also specify to only compare models with at least the cholesterol variable with the subset argument.
+We then give the model to dredge, which runs models with all possible variable combinations.
+We need to set the method to rank models, for us it is AIC.
+We'll also specify that only models with at least cholesterol be compared by using the subset argument.

-Be careful though, as computation times can become very long.
+Be careful though, computation times can become very long.

 ---